College of Applied Health Sciences

 Enrollment Residence Requirement

 Candidates for a bachelor’s degree from the College of Applied Health Sciences must earn the last 30 semester hours of credit in enrollment residence uninterrupted by any work at another institution.
 Concurrent attendance at the University of Illinois Chicago and another collegiate institution or enrollment during the summer at another institution, when approved by the student’s college, does not interrupt the UIC enrollment residence requirement for graduation.
-A student must complete at least one-half of the course work required for their major field, excluding collateral course requirements, in enrollment residence at the University of Illinois Chicago.
-The major course work completed in enrollment residence must include 12 hours at the advanced level.
-Students enrolled in professional programs, Health Information Management, and Nutrition, must complete all of their professional course work at the University of Illinois Chicago.
+A student must complete at least one-half of the coursework required for their major field, excluding collateral course requirements, in enrollment residence at the University of Illinois Chicago.
+The major coursework completed in enrollment residence must include 12 hours at the advanced level.
+Students enrolled in the professional Health Information Management program must complete all of their professional coursework at the University of Illinois Chicago.
 Upon successful completion of a proficiency examination, exceptions may be made to the major requirement for students in the Health Information program who are currently Registered Health Information Technicians (RHIT).

 Work taken at the Springfield and Urbana-Champaign campuses of the University of Illinois does not satisfy enrollment residence requirements.
 Credit earned through proficiency examinations including the College Level Examination Program (CLEP), UIC extension courses, and Urbana-Champaign distance-learning courses does not apply toward the minimum 30-semester-hour enrollment residence requirement.
 Study abroad and distance-learning courses that have been approved by the student’s major department and by the college are not considered an interruption of enrollment residence for students.